Cummins · C-Series (Commercial Gaseous)

 Can C250 N6 units be paralleled?

-What is the gas supply pressure requirement for the C250 N6?
+What fuel supply pressure does the C250 N6 require?

 Similar models